 The Wollongong Local Government Area (LGA) is located 80km south of Sydney on Dharawal Country.
+As our population grows, so does our need for a more sustainable approach to our management of wate

 Wollongong is a city with diverse natural environments and is home to many unique ecosystems, endangered species and communities, as well as more than 222,000 residents.